Microservices Testing

 Individual software modules are combined and tested as a group.
 This is done before Unit Testing.

-E2E UI Testing (End-to-end Testing):
+E2E UI Testing (End-to-end Testing)

-Applying stress on a software and observing its behaviour under controlled environment, the performance and the ability to function without core functions/data loss and how it recovers after unforeseen, uncontrollable events.
+Load Testing and Performance Testing - We ensure that the microservices support the SLAs (service level agreements), including the Load Test for the repurpose and performance of functional tests.
+Resilience Testing - Applying stress on software and observing its behavior under a controlled environment, the performance and the ability to function without core functions/data loss, and how it recovers after unforeseen, uncontrollable events.

 Microservices Testing Approach